Zelldon/zdb/README.md

 ### State Inspection

 Using `zdb` you can inspect the internal `runtime` data or a snapshot.
-It shows some information about the current state, incidents, workflows and so on from a single partition.
+It shows some information about the current state, incidents, processes and so on from a single partition.
 To inspect the database you should provide the path to the `raft-partition/partitions/../runtime/` folder in a partition or one of the snapshot folders `raft-partition/partitions/../snapshot/<snapshot-folder>`

 You then can run several commands to inspect the given state.